nordeim/SG-Point-Of-Sale/previous_codebase_files_set.md

 operations, reducing boilerplate code in concrete service implementations.
 """
-from __future__ import annotations from typing import TYPE_CHECKING, Type, TypeVar, List from uuid import UUID import sqlalchemy as sa from sqlalchemy.future import select
+from __future__ import annotations from typing import TYPE_CHECKING, Type, TypeVar, List, Optional, Any from uuid import UUID import sqlalchemy as sa from sqlalchemy.future import select